quinnliu/CV/README.md

 ## Q64

 <b>TLDR</b>:
 My competencies are in [drawing for curiosity](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md) & [coding AGI for trying to solve all hard problems](https://github.com/WalnutiQ/wAlnut).
-Learning about relationships to help people better & physics to work towards backwards time travel.

 ## LIFE PHILOSOPHY
 One of my life philosophies is I try to live every 60 mins. as my last to prioritize what I should do in the present.
 If that ends up being too hard I go back to 3 hrs., 12 hrs., 1 day, 1 week, 1 month, 6 months, etc.